lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-30-CTT_in_Isabelle-II.md

 <img src="/images/CTT/typeinf-out4.png" alt="type inference example output" height="66px"/>

 That was straightforward but the proof is too long, especially as it's so repetitious.
-Even in 1986, I had figured out how to automate that sort of thing.
+Even in 1986, we could automate that sort of thing.
-Here is the exact same proof, but this time declared as an ordinary lemma (these don't allow schematic variables, so the type is filled in) and with the proof done by repetition.
+Here is the exact same proof, but this time declared as an ordinary lemma (these don't allow schematic variables, so the type is already filled in) and with the proof done by repetition.

 <img src="/images/CTT/typeinf-lemma.png" alt="type inference example input" height="46px" />